 When you choose the valet mode, the security system does not operate.
-In valet mode, the remote transmitter is used only for locking and unlocking the doors (and rear gate on the Wagon) and panic activation.
+In valet mode, the remote transmitter is used only for locking and unlocking the doors (and rear gate on the wagon) and panic activation.

-To enter the valet mode, open the driver's door and

-keep the " $\mathbf{u}$ " button depressed for more than two seconds.
-The security indicator light will continue to flash twice per second indicating that the system is in the valet mode.
+To enter the valet mode, open the driver's door and keep the "UNLOCK/DISARM" button depressed for more than two seconds.
+The security system status indicator light will continue to flash two times per second indicating that the system is in the valet mode.

-To exit valet mode, open the driver's door and keep the " $\square$ " button pressed for more than two seconds.
+To exit valet mode, open the driver's door and keep the "UNLOCK/DISARM" button pressed for more than two seconds.
 The indicator will stop flashing.